rob-ng15/Silice-Playground/DE10NANO+ULX3S/README.md

 * - Includes a flashing cursor
 * - Can be shown/hidden to allow the larger character 8x16 map or the bitmap to be fully displayed

-Due to the address space limitations of the J1+ CPU the bitmap, character map and terminal map cannot be memory mapped so these memory areas are controlled by the multiplex_display algorithm, providing a small GPU (graphics processing unit), a small TPU (text processing unit) and a small terminal interface.
-Words to control the GPU, TPU and TERMINAL are built into the j1eforth environment.
+Due to the address space limitations of the J1+ CPU the bitmap, character map, terminal map and sprite layers cannot be memory mapped so these memory areas are controlled by the multiplex_display algorithm, providing a small GPU (graphics processing unit), a small TPU (text processing unit), a small terminal interface and sprite layer controls .
+Some words to control the GPU, TPU, SPRITES TERMINAL are built into the j1eforth environment.
+Additional controls are provided by writing to the memory registers listed below.

 ### GPU and TPU added j1eforth words